livekit/server-sdk-go/README.md

 }
 ```

 The SDK will then read the provided remote track, decode the audio and write the PCM16 samples to the provided writer.
-Resampling to the target sample rate is handled internally, and so it upmixing/downmixing to the target channel count.
+Resampling to the target sample rate is handled internally, and so is upmixing/downmixing to the target channel count.

 The API also provides an option to handle jitter, this is enabled by default but you can disable it using: